gtraxx/tinymce-lorem-ipsum/README.md

 Do not edit or add to this file if you wish to upgrade jimagine to newer versions in the future.
-If you wish to customize jimagine for your needs please refer to magix-dev.be for more information.
+If you wish to customize jimagine for your needs please refer to magix-cms.com for more information.
 </pre>